Delta Alpha Pi was founded at East Stroudsburg University in 2004 to recognize the academic accomplishments of students with disabilities.

 A is for achievement.
 Alpha stands for the beginning; accordingly, academic achievement must come first for students.
 A is also for advocacy because students must advocate for themselves before they can advocate for others.
 Members of Delta Alpha Pi enhance advocacy skills for themselves and for the rights of all individuals with disabilities to be included fully in society.

 P is for pride – pride in academics and in other accomplishments, not just as students with disabilities, but as members of the college community.
 A mathematical symbol that everyone learns to use, Pi is an appropriate symbol for education.
 Members of Delta Alpha Pi participate in activities designed to educate their communities and society regarding the need to apply the principles of universal design in learning.

 Criteria for Delta Alpha Pi

-All students must present with a documented disability and work with the director in the ACCESS Office.
+All students must present with a documented disability and work with the Director of the Student Success Center.
 Students must also demonstrate an interest in disability issues.

 Undergraduate students must have: